Fernando-LRz/journal/README.md

 Journal web app built with React.

 ## Features
-* Login with email and password.
+* Login with email and password
-* Login with Google.
+* Login with Google
 * Note registration with:
-    - Title.
+    - Title
-    - Description.
+    - Description
-    - Images.
+    - Images
-* Editing and deletion of notes.
+* Editing and deletion of notes

 ## Installation
 1. Clone the repository